 Garden Walk and Art Stroll

-Sponsored by Waupaca County Master Gardeners, the event will feature six gardens in the Waupaca and Weyauwega area.
+Sponsored by Waupaca County Master Gardeners, the event will feature five gardens and one special attraction in the Waupaca and King area.

-The gardens will showcase raised beds, organic gardening, vegetable gardens, perennials and nectar producing plants, heirloom plantings, prairie environments and unique water elements.
+The gardens will showcase raised beds, organic gardening, rock gardening, vegetable gardens, perennials and nectar producing plants, heirloom plantings and city gardens, with Danes Hall open for touring.

-Artists from central Wisconsin are featured in each garden and will demonstrate and sell their work throughout the day.
+Artists from central Wisconsin are featured in each garden and at Danes Hall.
+They will demonstrate and sell their work throughout the day.

 Tickets are $10 and available at the Waupaca Area Chamber of Commerce, 221 S. Main St., or in the gardens the day of the event.